-Each unit includes one or two activities to introduce the new concepts for that unit.
-Instructions for facilitating are included in the unit details.
+Each section includes one or two activities to introduce the new concepts for that section.
+Instructions for facilitating are included in the section details.
 The goal is to lay the foundation for conceptual understanding of the concepts, rather than simply explaining procedures.

-Each unit includes some suggestions on valuable vocabulary words and common misconceptions or interesting student ideas that came up in the pilot class.
+Each section includes some suggestions on valuable vocabulary words and common misconceptions that came up in the pilot class.

-Relevance is a major part of adult educational principles, and beginning math learners are no exception.
+Relevancy is a major part of adult educational principles, and beginning math learners are no exception.
 There are different ways that we can make good, conceptual math content relevant to adult learners: